winitzki/scall/tutorial/programming_dhall.md

 because `List` is a type _constructor_ and not a type.
 We may not use `List` for type annotations.
 We may write `x : List Bool` or `y : List Natural`, but it is not valid to write the type annotation `x : List`.

-So, the function `λ(x : List) → x` is invalid.
+For this reason, the function `λ(x : List) → x` is invalid.
 Dhall indicates such situations by the error message "Invalid function input".

 ### Function combinators

-The standard combinators for functions are forward and backward composition, currying / uncurrying, argument flipping, constant functions, and identity functions.
+The standard combinators for functions are forward and backward composition, currying / uncurrying, argument flipping, and constant functions.

-Implementing them in Dhall is straightforward.
+Implementing these combinators in Dhall is straightforward.
 Instead of pairs, we use the record type `{ _1 : a, _2 : b }`.

 ```dhall